A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Introduction

 \section{Introduction}

-In this paper, we prove a Penrose type inequality for certain asymptotically hyperbolic(AH) 4-manifolds.
+In this paper, we prove a sharp mass inequality for certain asymptotically hyperbolic(AH) 4-manifolds.
 Our work is motivated by research works in mathematical general relativity and conformal geometry of $\sigma_{k}$ curvature.

 Positive mass theory is one of the central problems in geometry.
 Studies of asymptotically flat manifolds lead to positive mass theorems established by Schoen and Yau \cite{SY1,SY2}, and then Witten \cite{Witten}.
-When certain minimal surfaces, or black holes, are present, Riemannian Penrose inequalities have been established by Huisken-Ilmanen \cite{HI}, Bray \cite{Bray1,Bray2,BrayLee}.
-In particular, for both positive mass theorems and Penrose inequalities, boundary cases are well understood and can be determined as standard models.
+When certain minimal surfaces, or black holes, are present, Riemannian Penrose inequalities have been established by Huisken-Ilmanen \cite{HI} and Bray \cite{Bray1,Bray2,BL}.
+In particular, for both positive mass theorems and Penrose inequalities, boundary cases are well understood and can be determined as Euclidean spaces and Schwarzschild spaces, respectively.
 These fundamental geometric results are based on an important assumption that comes from the physics consideration.
-Namely, the positive energy density condition in general relativity leads to proper local curvature constraints, which, in the Riemannian case, means the scalar curvature is non-negative.
+Namely, the positive energy density condition in general relativity leads to proper local curvature constraints, which, in the Riemannian case, indicates non-negativity of the scalar curvature.

-For universe models with a negative cosmological constant, the corresponding mathematical theory is also considered.
+For universe models with a negative cosmological constant, the corresponding mathematical theory has also been considered.
 See, for example \cite{HT,WXZ}.
 When restricted to the Riemannian case, it involves studies of asymptotically hyperbolic manifolds of dimension $n$.
 Mainly, rigidity and positive mass theorems can be properly stated and proved for AH manifolds.
 See, for example, Min-Oo \cite{MO}, Anderson-Dahl \cite{AD}, Wang \cite{WangX}, Chru$\acute{s}$ciel-Herzlich \cite{CH}.
-The positive energy density condition is also required in these results, which is equivalent to the geometric condition that the scalar curvature is no less than $-n(n-1)$.
+The positive energy density condition is also required in these results, which is equivalent to the geometric condition that the scalar curvature has a negative lower bound.